-August 20: OPPO has announced its latest Android 13-based skin called ColorOS 13.
+August 20: OPPO announced its latest Android 13-based skin, ColorOS 13.
 The ColorOS 13 rollout has reportedly begun in batches globally, starting with the Oppo Find X5 Find X5 Pro models.
 Oppo plans to update 35 handsets across 60 countries globally in 2022.

 August 19: OnePlus has announced the Android 13-based OxygenOS 13 Closed Beta Testers recruitment program in India.
-If you are using Indian OnePlus 8T, OnePlus 9R and OnePlus 10R units, you can apply for the program.
+You can apply for the program using Indian OnePlus 8T, OnePlus 9R, and OnePlus 10R units.
 Only 200 people for each device will be eligible for this Closed Beta Program.

 August 9: OnePlus 10 Pro models in India and North America have received Android 13-based OxygenOS 13 Open Beta 1 (OBT1) with build C.16.
 European OnePlus 10 Pro units will also get the Open Beta 1 update shortly.

-August 8: Android 13 beta for select Samsung phones is now live.
-Currently, Android 13 beta is available on the Galaxy S22 series (Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra) in the United States, Germany and South Korea.
+August 8: The Android 13 beta for select Samsung phones is now live.
+Android 13 beta is currently available on the Galaxy S22 series (Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra) in the United States, Germany and South Korea.

-July 25: Beta 4.1 (TPB4.220624.008) arrives as a minor update that fixes issues with the main beta launch.
-The fixes include enabling or disabling Bluetooth, device rebooting when connecting to WiFi networks, incorrectly interpreting GPS data and more.
+July 25: Beta 4.1 (TPB4.220624.008) is a minor update that fixes issues with the main beta launch.
+The fixes include enabling or disabling Bluetooth, device rebooting when connecting to WiFi networks, incorrectly interpreting GPS data, and more.